Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/VoE_Helm_Chart.md

 Helm chart for VisionOnEdge(VoE) application that deploys VoE modules onto Kubernetes.

 #### Note: You can only deploy OpenCV implementation of VoE onto Kubernetes.
-LVA implementation is not yet available for deployment onto Kubernetes.
+AVA implementation is not yet available for deployment onto Kubernetes.

 ### Values